patilaniket-gif/Text-Classification/README.md

-# Text-Classification
-Developed a spam detection system using BERT to classify messages as spam or ham with high accuracy using NLP techniques.

-#  Description
-This project develops a text classification system to detect whether a Gmail message as Spam or Not Spam (Ham) using Natural Language Processing techniques.
-It uses BERT (Bidirectional Encoder Representations from Transformers) to understand the context of messages and improve classification accuracy.

-# Objective
-Automatically detect spam emails
-Improve email filtering system
-Reduce unwanted or harmful messages

-# Technology Used
-Python
-Pandas, NumPy
-Scikit-learn
-TensorFlow / PyTorch
-BERT

-# Feautures
-Classifies Gmail messages into Spam or Ham
-Handles multiple input texts
-High accuracy using deep learning
-Can be extended for real-time email filtering

- # Usage
-Run the notebook or Python script
-Enter Gmail message text
-Output: Spam / Not Spam

-#  Result
-Achieved high accuracy in spam detection

-# Conclusion
-The project successfully detects spam emails using NLP and BERT, providing better performance than traditional machine learning models.
+# 📌 Mail Spam Detection using BERT

+## 📖 Description
+This project builds a text classification system to detect whether a message is Spam or Not Spam (Ham) using Natural Language Processing (NLP) techniques.
+It uses BERT (Bidirectional Encoder Representations from Transformers), a transformer-based deep learning model, to understand the context of text and improve classification accuracy.

+The model is fine-tuned on a labeled dataset of messages and can accurately classify new messages as spam or legitimate.

+## 🎯 Objective
+- Automatically detect spam messages
+- Improve classification accuracy using deep learning
+- Reduce unwanted and harmful messages

+## 🛠️ Technologies Used
+- Python
+- Pandas, NumPy
+- Scikit-learn
+- TensorFlow / PyTorch
+- BERT (Transformers)

+## ⚙️ Features
+- Classifies messages as Spam or Not Spam
+- Context-aware prediction using BERT
+- Handles multiple input messages
+- High accuracy compared to traditional models

+## 📂 Project Structure
+spam-detection-bert/
+├── data/
+├── model/
+├── notebook.ipynb
+├── requirements.txt
+├── README.md

+## 🚀 Installation
+pip install -r requirements.txt

+## ▶️ Usage
+- Run the notebook or Python script
+- Enter message text
+- Output: Spam / Not Spam

+## 📊 Results
+- Achieved high accuracy in spam detection
+- Evaluated using Accuracy, Precision, Recall, and F1-score

+## 📌 Conclusion
+The project successfully detects spam messages using BERT and NLP techniques, providing better performance than traditional machine learning models.

+## 🔮 Future Work
+- Deploy as a web application
+- Integrate with email systems
+- Improve model with more data